 This PVC tube homemade squirrel trap is useful for getting rid of pest squirrels and also for trapping wild squirrels for food.
 This trap is humane, in that it doesn’t kill or harm the squirrel once caught (providing you check it regularly).
 It’s up to you, if it is a pest squirrel, you can either re-home it somewhere else, or you can kill it.
 Obviously, if you are using the trap for hunting, you’re going to kill it.

-All you need for this trap is around a five foot length of 6 inch PVC tube.
+All you need for this trap is a five-six foot length of 6 inch PVC tube.
 You also need an end-cap or something to securely plug one end of the tube.

-- If you are hunting squirrel for food, make several traps and set it in several locations.
+- If you are hunting squirrel for food, make several of these homemade squirrel traps and set them in several locations.

 There you go, a low cost (free if you have some PVC tube laying around), zero skill way to trap squirrels.
 Happy hunting!